 Faust wrote his first Western as a magazine story in 1918.
 Faust’s editor had recently lost Zane Grey to a competitor because Grey’s Western stories had become so popular.
 This editor convinced Faust to try to fill his boots.
 Faust’s first Western novel, The Untamed (1919) was highly derivative of a 1910 Grey Western titled The Heritage of the Desert.

 Grey and Faust were different writers.
-Grey was enthralled with landscape of the expansiveness of the West, while Faust preferred to explore internal conflicts.
+Grey was enthralled with the landscape and expansiveness of the West, while Faust preferred to explore internal conflicts.
 Grey brought setting almost to life as a character, while Faust had a knack for describing animals in a way that made them vital characters in his stories.
 Faust preferred pursuit plots, delayed revelation, and his fiction was character driven.
-He was a more literary writer, especially when he put his mind to it.
+Faust was a more literary writer, especially when he put his mind to it.
 Jon Tuska, a literary critic/agent, wrote: “The Biblical overtones that run throughout Faust’s Western fiction are as striking and unique as his imagery from classical literature.
 Indeed, Zane Grey’s avowed pantheism is wan beside the vivid evocation of the presence of God in Faust’s fiction, whether as the Great Spirit of the Plains Indians or the Christian Deity … every story Faust ever wrote seems to have to a degree both surface action and a subtext, a story within the story that functions on the deepest level.”

 Although Faust received praise from literary critics, his lack of historical accuracy, scant descriptions of the landscape, and minimal actual experience on the frontier generated harsh criticism by those who admire realistic detail in Western fiction.
 Additionally, His writing quality was inconsistent.
 Most of his books and stories were produced at a breakneck pace, which sometimes amounted to 6,000 words in a single day.
 His work has also been butchered by editors who severely abridge his serialized stories for publication as novels.